jaumefe/Raspberry_Pico/README.md

 In folder Data, there is a Python script so as to see the output send by USB through the Raspberry Pi Pico

 ## LCD
-Some tests on transforming a Arduino library into a RP2040 library for LCD panels
+Tests on pico example about i2c and LCD panel: https://github.com/raspberrypi/pico-examples/tree/master/i2c/lcd_1602_i2c

 ## freeRTOS
 Testing the freeRTOS library for RP2040